Why are some traditional subjects plural in form?

 Most ic words are plural in form and singular in meaning.

-Physics, mathematics, linguistics, politics, statistics.
+Physics, mathematics, electronics, linguistics, politics, statistics.
+And within physics, mechanics and statics and hydrodynamics.

 Rhetoric, logic.